2.20 Lab Create Student Table With Constraints

 • Uniqueness: Determine whether a column or combination of columns should be unique.
 If so, use the UNIQUE constraint.

-• Data Validation: Use CHECK constraints to validate data and ensure that it meets specific criteria.
+• Data Validation: Use CHECK constraints to validate data and make sure it meets specific criteria.

 • Relationships: Use foreign keys to establish relationships between tables and maintain referential integrity.

 • Performance: Consider the impact of data types and constraints on performance.
-For example, using a large VARCHAR field can consume more storage space and slow down queries.
+Here's one way to look at it: using a large VARCHAR field can consume more storage space and slow down queries.

 Example: Creating a Table with Advanced Constraints